 and has also been examining all the different parts of the vehicle, as well as picking up lots of other toys that can be hooked up.

 I think the Disney Planes Blade Hero has a lot of play left in it.
 Even if you don’t know the film, children love aircraft, and a helicopter seems just that little bit more exciting and unique than a bog standard plane.
 I’ve also found that having the hook seems to challenge N quite well – he’s been using it with two hands, and one, but it’s great training for ‘hook the duck’ at the fair!
 All good practice for spatial awareness and steady hands.
 Plus of course hooking up other items other than the 3 ‘vehicles’ included means problem solving skills in finding items that can be hoisted up with a hook.

-You can currently buy the Disney Planes Fire & Rescue Blade Hero from Amazon* or Argos for around £22.
+You can currently buy the Disney Planes Fire & Rescue Blade Hero from Amazon (affiliate link) or Argos.

 Disclosure: We were sent the Disney Planes Fire & Rescue Blade Hero for the purpose of review.
 All words and opinions are my own.